John o' Groats: Name

 The settlement takes its name from Jan de Groot, a 15th-century Dutchman who once plied a ferry from the Scottish mainland to Orkney, which had recently been acquired from Norway by King James IV.
 Local legend has that the "o' Groats" refers to John's charge of one groat for use of his ferry, but it actually derives from the Dutch de groot, meaning "the large".
 People from John o' Groats are known as "Groaters".

 The name John o' Groats has a particular resonance because it is often used as a starting or ending point for cycles, walks, and charitable events to and from Land's End (at the extreme south-western tip of the Cornish peninsula in England).
-The phrase Land's End to John o' Groats is frequently heard both as a literal journey (being the longest possible in Great Britain) and as a metaphor for great or all-encompassing distance, similar to the phrase common in the American continents, "coast to coast".
+The phrase Land's End to John o' Groats is frequently heard.
 Also, for many years, it was the northern terminal of the A9 trunk road, which now ends at Scrabster.

+The longest journey possible in the UK is however Lands End to Duncansby Head, 2 miles to the east of JoG.